 Check out Montréal’s lushest garden patios

-Summer in Montréal is synonymous with outdoor dining.
-People converge on restaurant patios—or terrasses, as they’re known locally— to wile away the hours as the sun sinks below the skyline and dusk settles over the city.
-Large or small, street side or hidden from view, patios are always a choice destination on warm evenings.
-Here’s a roundup of the lushest restaurant patios in Montréal.
+Summer in Montréal is synonymous with lounging outdoors, dining under the sun and stars and taking in the sceneryMontréalers crowd neighbourhood patios—or terrasses, as theyre known locally—to bask in the sunshine or wile away the hours as the sun sinks below the skyline and dusk settles over the city.
+Heres a roundup of the lushest restaurant patios in Montréal.

 Le Vin Papillon